Injective envelopes and the intersection property: Preliminaries

 For any positive element $x\in I$, let $y$ be the image of $x$ under the $^*$-ho\-mo\-mor\-phism $\pi\rtimes_r\mr{id}\colon A\rtimes_r G\to (A/I_A)\rtimes_r G$ and let $E'\colon (A/I_A)\rtimes_r G\to A/I_A$ be the canonical faithful conditional expectation.
 Since $E'\circ(\pi\rtimes_r\mr{id})=\pi\circ E$, it follows that $E'(y)=0$ since $E(x)\in I_A$.
 As $E'$ is faithful, $y=0$ and $x\in I_A\bar\rtimes_r G$.\end{proof}

-The following example is adapted from \cite[p.\ 9]{delaharpeskandalis}. \begin{rem} Let $G$ be a non-trivial discrete group, and let $H$ be a non-tri\-vial amenable subgroup of infinite index in $G$.
-Let $X=G/H$ be the right coset space.
-We consider the unitization $B$ of the non-unital commutative $C^*$-algebra $c_0(X)$.
-Then $B$ becomes a unital $G$-$C^*$-algebra with exactly two proper $G$-invariant ideals, namely $\{0\}$ and $c_0(X)$.
+The following example is adapted from \cite[p.\ 9]{delaharpeskandalis}. \begin{rem} Let $G$ be a non-trivial discrete group, let $H$ be a non-tri\-vial amenable subgroup of $G$, and let $X=G/H$ be the left coset space.
+The unitization $B$ of the non-unital commutative $C^*$-algebra $c_0(X)$ becomes a unital $G$-$C^*$-algebra with exactly two proper $G$-invariant ideals, namely $\{0\}$ and $c_0(X)$.
 By Green's imprimitivity theorem, the ideal $J=c_0(X)\rtimes_r G$ of $B\rtimes_r G$ is Morita equivalent to $C^*_r(H)\cong C^*(H)$.
 As $C^*(H)$ has a proper non-zero ideal (e.g., the kernel of the trivial representation $C^*(H)\to\CC$), then so does $J$, say $I$, which is then also a proper non-zero ideal of $B\rtimes_r G$.
 However $I\cap B=\{0\}$, so the action of $G$ on $B$ does not have the intersection property.

 As was also mentioned in \cite[Remark 4.10]{bryderkennedy}, $B$ is $G$-prime but $B\rtimes_r G$ may not be prime.
 For instance, if $H$ were abelian, then $C^*(H)$ contains two non-zero ideals that intersect only in $0$, so that the above-mentioned Morita equivalence yields two ideals $I$ and $J$ in $c_0(X)\rtimes_r G$ with $I\cap J=\{0\}$.
-We then note that $I$ and $J$ are also ideals in $B\rtimes_r G$.
+We then note that $I$ and $J$ are also ideals in $B\rtimes_r G$. \end{rem}